SIRA Logo

 For the workers compensation scheme:

-• A decision must be made within 5 working days after receiving a treatment request, otherwise it is automatically approved, in the following circumstance:
+• A response must be provided within 5 working days after receiving a treatment request, otherwise it is automatically approved, in the following circumstance:

 • a SIRA approved allied health practitioner requests treatment within 3 months of the injury or illness (physical or psychological) and